 This was the land of the Norman Marcher Lords and the route passes a motte and bailey at Lower Castleton (and at Bredwardine).
-There's a good climb up to Merbach Hill, which at 1000ft (305m) gives views of the Welsh Hills and the Malverns.
+There's a hefty climb up Merbach Hill, which at 1000ft (305m) gives views of the Welsh Hills and the Malverns.
 The bridleway here may have been an old drovers' route bringing livestock to the markets of the Midlands and London.
 There is a steep descent down to Bredwardine.

 Once an important grazing area for local farms, Merbach Common is now a nature reserve with butterflies, birds and dormice.
 The Wye Valley Walk follows a bridleway, which was probably an old drovers’ route taking cattle and livestock to the markets of the Midlands and London long before the railways arrived.
 From the cairn on the summit of Merbach Hill eleven counties can be seen on a clear day.